 His firm belief in the qualities of these speakers pushed him further to explore new enclosures he develops himself, based on the combination of Tannoy’s front loading construction and dipole operation, where the back part acts like a traditional open chamber.
-Add to this an extra dose of vintage amplification with the legendary KT66 output tube in an early push-pull design inside Leak TL12.1 power amplifiers and you arrive at quite an explosive mixture that could easily ignite one’s imagination.
+Add to this an extra dose of vintage amplification with the legendary KT66 output tube in an early push-pull design inside Leak TL12.1 monoblock power amplifier and you arrive at quite an explosive mixture that could easily ignite one’s imagination.
 My will to listen to his system has grown so strong that I decided to contact him and ask for an opportunity.
 The followed correspondence has turned out to be nothing but a joy that brought a lot of funny moments.

-First I should have cleared up his suspicions that I am one of those guys which criteria are formed by contemporary HiEnd standards and I will not be able to access the virtues of a true fidelity system like his Tannoy or the bespoken Western Electric.
+First I should have cleared out his suspicion that I am one of those guys which criteria are formed by contemporary HiEnd standards and I will not be able to assess the virtues of a true fidelity system like his Tannoy or the bespoken Western Electric.
 His next step was to make me aware that I will have a rare opportunity in my life and I should concentrate and bear what I can from this session.
 All this preheating culminated at the moment when I suggested bringing my Belden 8402 interconnect cables we could eventually test in his system.
 His answer was so witty that I couldn’t stop laughing for a while:

 Any connecting cables don’t play any role in my audiolife anymore.
 As do analog-digital conversion components.
 You will see, we are going far beyond such questions…

 With the first few tones coming out of the Tannoy’s front loaded dipole enclosures I realized that what I heard was not my cup of tea.
-We listened to variety of Volker’s digitally stored music with an accent on contemporary jazz as well as some first pressing vinyl records of Miles Davis, Nina Simone and Billie Holiday.
+We listened to variety of Volker’s digitally stored music with an accent on contemporary jazz, as well as some first pressing vinyl records of Miles Davis, Nina Simone and Billie Holiday.
 There was too much detail which made the presentation too analytical to my taste.
-But Volker like it so and I can’t blame him, it is his taste I can understand.
+But Volker like it so, and I can’t blame him, it is his taste I can understand.
 I told him I find them too forward sounding and feel exactly like being one meter from the instruments.
-In reality, it is never like this, even if you sit on the first row, which I always try to avoid, you can’t hear such a separation and detail.
-The listening distance was so short that I have a feeling the sound do not blend together.
+In reality it is never like this, even if you sit on the first row, which I always try to avoid, you can’t hear such a separation and detail.
+The listening distance was so short that I had a feeling the sounds do not blend together.
 At the same time being open at the back the bass does not have means to develop and bloom into its full glory, it was detailed but lacked weight and energy.

 I always put a lot of attention on the perception of weight which is a very interesting phenomenon that contributes greatly to the realism of the presentation.
-The sound structure is such that it gives you information about the physical dimensions of the instruments that have been played and this is something I missed with these speakers and particularly their replication of the low registers.
+The sound structure is such that it gives you information about the physical dimensions of the instruments that have been played, and this is something I missed with these speakers and particularly their replication of the low registers.
 Compare it to a heavy cabinet that channels the back wave energy of the speaker cone and develops it to its full bloom and you will understand what I mean.
-A slap on a bass string, keystroke on the low registers of a piano or kick of a drum except of detail resolution should arise the feeling of raw mass.
+A slap on a bass string, keystroke on the low registers of piano or kick of a drum except of detail resolution should arise the feeling of raw mass.
 I don’t know if this is caused by specifics in the harmonic structure, but I have a feeling that it is a matter of the resonant behavior of the enclosure.
-Usually resonant free enclosures together with the proper coupling to the floor are the key factor for achieving extended low frequencies reproduction.
-Even if the soundstage is compact and it sits just between the speakers when the feeling of weight is there the realism is far greater.
+Usually resonant free enclosures together with the proper coupling to the floor are the key factor for achieving extended low frequency reproduction.
+Even if the soundstage is compact and it sits just between the speakers, when the feeling of weight is there the realism is far greater.

-I suggested bringing them speakers closer to the wall and when we did place them around 30 centimeters from it I very much liked the effect that affected greatly the imaging properties of the reproduction.
-The stage got smaller by stepping few meters aback which made it much more integral and consistent.
+I suggested bringing the speakers closer to the wall, and when we did place them around 30 centimeters from it I very much liked the effect that affected greatly the imaging properties of the reproduction.
+The stage got smaller by stepping few meters aback, which made it much more integral and consistent.
 The instruments had just found their right places and by the increased listening distance the whole listening experience become much more relaxed and musical instead of being analytical and forward sounding.
 Of course some detail got lost which was also due to the lack of proper room treatment but I liked it much better than before.
 Volker told me that for him this is not a way to go and that he would rather prefer the formal positioning which once again came to confirm how different our personal attitudes are and how difficult could be to find a common ground by judging the virtues of the reproduction.

 It could also be that one reason for the discrepancy between our judgments might be a pure biological fact.
 Volker is one generation older than me and as you probably know it is common that with the age the hearing sensitivity in the high frequency spectrum degrades, so this could eventually explain why something that sounded harsh to me might sound quite normal for another.

 Whatever my opinion about Volker’s system is my impression of him as a person is rather positive.
 His openness and hospitality contributed to my comfort in a way I’ve rather experienced before.
-We had very nice conversations on different topics concerning audio reproduction and restoration of vintage gear which brought some very interesting insights to my attention.
+We had very nice conversations on different topics concerning audio reproduction and restoration of vintage gear, which brought some very interesting insights to my attention.
 We compared different LP releases of one of the most important jazz albums from the 20th century – “Miles Davis – Kind of Blue” – commonly known as the very first initial piece of modal music in the jazz history.
 It was a valuable experience I am very thankful of.